Help, I’ve Just Received A Cease And Desist Letter!

 Strategy plays a big part in intellectual property infringement issues and can make or break resolutions.
 The next step is to consider any specific defences, such as prior use for patent infringement or fair dealing for copyright infringement.

 And, of course, there are broader considerations beyond the law.
 For example, what is the commercial reality of the infringement?
 Have large numbers of goods been sold or is this a small product line?
 How much stock remains?
 Who is currently selling it?
 What are the potential PR impacts of a dispute?
-And what is the claimant asking for, damages, costs or just a removal of certain goods from sale?
+And what is Party A asking for, damages, costs or just a removal of certain goods from sale?

 Finally, consideration toward settlement should be given.
 It could be that there is a simple fix that doesn’t need the court’s time to adjudicate or that a party is willing to concede parts of their position to resolve the issue.